But wait, there’s more…

 Jesus can restore us.
 He can bring release from enslavement to evil, he can bring sanity back.
 Jesus sought these guys out.
 He then set them free when no one else could.
 They couldn’t be chained or freed.

 Today, right now, Jesus is still seeking the lost hurt and damaged.
 How do I know?
 I am one.
 I am damaged on the inside and the outside yet, Jesus loves me.
-He sought me out and is in process of making me whole.

 He loves us.
 Will we allow Jesus into our lives and let him clean us, clothe us and set us right?